levinismynameirl/cogniverse-runtime/README.md

    Assistant: Hi!
 I'm your AI assistant running on the Cogniverse runtime...
    ```

-**That's it!** No PowerShell commands needed - just double-click the bat files.
+**That's it!** No configuration needed - distilgpt2 is pre-configured and ready to go.

 ### Available Commands